charlesflynn/agiledata/README.md

 - [Flask](http://flask.pocoo.org/)
 - [Oracle JDK 6u45](http://www.oracle.com/technetwork/java/javase/downloads/jdk6downloads-1902814.html)

 Please be aware that Oracle JDK 6u45 is known to contain several security vulnerabilities so be careful if you access the internet from the virtual machine.
+See the [Java versions](#java-versions) section below for further comments on choosing a different version.

 Also included are many libraries, dependencies, and build tools.
 For a more complete list see [data.sls](https://github.com/charlesflynn/agiledata/blob/master/pillar/data.sls) in this repo, and Russell Jurney's [requirements.txt](https://github.com/rjurney/Agile_Data_Code/blob/master/requirements.txt).

 ## Usage

-The book [Agile Data](http://shop.oreilly.com/product/0636920025054.do) contains complete instructions for the tools.
+The book [Agile Data Science](http://shop.oreilly.com/product/0636920025054.do) contains instructions for the tools.
 This section documents small differences between the book and this environment.

 ### Directory layout